davidar/peruse/test/cnn.md

 ---
-title: The 'birth lottery' and economic mobility
 author: Ahiza Garcia
 lang: en
+title: 'The ‘birth lottery’ and economic mobility'
 ---

 The U.S. has long been heralded as a land of opportunity – a place where anyone can succeed regardless of the economic class they were born into.